gammu/gammu/docs/manual/smsd/config.rst

 .. config:option:: MaxRetries

     How many times will SMSD try to resend message if sending fails.
+This is tracked per message and currently supported only with SQL backends.

     Default is 1.